Course at a Glance

 - A specified level of achievement in a recognized English language test such as IELTS at a score of at least 6.0 (with no individual band score less than 5.5); or equivalent as outlined in the EIT Admissions Policy.

 A Maths bridging test and English proficiency test must be completed by all Higher Education students during orientation week.

 International students who wish to study on campus in Australia will need to have a valid international student visa.
 For more information please complete the contact form available on this page.

 Prior Learning Recognition and Exemptions

-This Bachelor's Degree is an academically accredited programme by the Australian Government agency Tertiary Education Quality and Standards Agency (TEQSA) and provisionally accredited by Engineers Australia under the Sydney and Washington accords.
-This EIT degree is internationally recognized under the International Engineering Alliance (IEA) accords and the various signatories (http://www.ieagreements.org/accords/washington/signatories/).
+Like all Australian higher education providers and universities, EIT programs are accredited by the exacting standards of the Australian Government’s Tertiary Education Quality and Standards Agency (TEQSA).
+This bachelor's degree is provisionally accredited by Engineers Australia under the Sydney Accord.
+It is internationally recognized under the International Engineering Alliance (IEA) accords and the various signatories.